oduwa/RWAndroidTryout/Part1_edited.markdown

     <dimen name="time_size">46dp</dimen>

 Here you're defining the size of the text used to the display the time.
-We're abstracting these values out of the code so they're easily changeable, and can be reused across different classes; it's a good practice to follow in Android development.
+We're abstracting these values out of the code so they're easily changeable and can be reused across different classes; it's a good practice to follow in Android development.

 Its time to get back to coding!
 Open the **WatchFace** class you created a while ago.